-Appointment of auditor
+Appointment of Auditor

-19 For each fiscal year, a duly accredited auditor shall be appointed to audit the land related financial records of the Skawahlook.
+For each fiscal year, a duly accredited auditor shall be appointed to audit the land related financial records of the Skawahlook.
 This auditor will be the auditor appointed for the consolidated audit of the other accounts, audits and reports of the Skawahlook.

-Holding office
+Holding Office

-The auditor appointed under section 19 holds office until reappointed, or replaced.
+20 The auditor appointed under section 19 holds office until reappointed, or replaced.

-Vacancy in office
+Vacancy in Office

-Where a vacancy occurs during the term of an auditor, the Council shall, without delay, appoint a new auditor for the remainder of the former auditor's term.
+Where a vacancy occurs during the term of an auditor, Council shall, without delay, appoint a new auditor for the remainder of the former auditor's term.